Constraint-based graph network simulator: Abstract

 \section{Abstract}

-In the rapidly advancing area of learned physical simulators, nearly all methods train forward models that directly predict future states from input states.
-However, many traditional simulation engines use a constraint-based approach instead of direct prediction.
-Here we present a framework for constraint-based learned simulation, where a scalar constraint function is implemented as a neural network, and future predictions are computed as the solutions to optimization problems under these learned constraints.
-We implement our method using a graph neural network as the constraint function and gradient descent as the constraint solver.
-The architecture can be trained by standard backpropagation.
-We test the model on a variety of challenging physical domains, including simulated ropes, bouncing balls, colliding irregular shapes and splashing fluids.
-Our model achieves better or comparable performance to top learned simulators.
-A key advantage of our model is the ability to generalize to more solver iterations at test time to improve the simulation accuracy.
-We also show how hand-designed constraints can be added at test time to satisfy objectives which were not present in the training data, which is not possible with forward approaches.
-Our constraint-based framework is applicable to any setting where forward learned simulators are used, and demonstrates how learned simulators can leverage additional inductive biases as well as the techniques from the field of numerical methods.
+In the area of physical simulations, nearly all neural-network-based methods directly predict future states from the input states.
+However, many traditional simulation engines instead model the constraints of the system and select the state which satisfies them.
+Here we present a framework for constraint-based learned simulation, where a scalar constraint function is implemented as a graph neural network, and future predictions are computed by solving the optimization problem defined by the learned constraint.
+Our model achieves comparable or better accuracy to top learned simulators on a variety of challenging physical domains, and offers several unique advantages.
+We can improve the simulation accuracy on a larger system by applying more solver iterations at test time.
+We also can incorporate novel hand-designed constraints at test time and simulate new dynamics which were not present in the training data.
+Our constraint-based framework shows how key techniques from traditional simulation and numerical methods can be leveraged as inductive biases in machine learning simulators.